epiverse-trace/cleanepi/README.md

     duplicates.

-4.  **Date conversion**: It offers functionality to convert character columns to Date format under specified conditions, enhancing data uniformity and facilitating temporal analysis.
+4.  **Date conversion**: It offers functionality to convert character columns to Date format under specific conditions, enhancing data uniformity and facilitating temporal analysis.
+It also offers conversion of numeric values written in letters into numbers.

 5.  **Standardizing entries**: It can standardize column entries into specified formats, promoting consistency across the dataset.

-6.  **Age calculation**: It calculates age from a given `Date` column and a reference date, providing valuable demographic insights for epidemiological analysis.
+6.  **Time span calculation**: It calculates the time span between two elements of type `Date`, providing valuable demographic insights for epidemiological analysis.

 **cleanepi** operates on data frames or similar structures like tibbles,